Need Sales Funnel Help? Click Here! >>

-This whole idea of sales data analytics, data mining, and data science has completely captivated business and education in the last 12 or so months...
+This whole idea of sales data analytics, data mining, and data science has completely captivated business and education in the last 12 months...
 So much so that I see info products and degree programs popping up all over the place around this idea of 'data.'

 Don’t believe it?